ernest-bruce/human-internet/internet_plan/internet_plan.md

 · that way, we end up with a highly capable and efficient computing environment that is controlled by people to benefit people without the influence of profit·dedicated entities
 &nbsp;

-Peoples•Foundation will leverage neuromorphic·computing to ensure that people and humanity benefit from the significant advancements in cognitive·computing that this field promises
+Peoples·Foundation will leverage neuromorphic·computing to ensure that people and humanity benefit from the significant advancements in cognitive·computing that this field promises
+&nbsp;

+#### satisfying occupations
+cognitive·computing is redefining the meaning of *work*
+· drone operator, user experience researcher, machine learning engineer, robotics engineer, climate and energy analyst
+· these are the emerging occupations of our increasingly tech·savvy and environment·respecting societies
+· to perform these jobs, people need innovative, flexible interfaces to their powerful computing devices
+· the software running on those device must be highly reliable and secure
+· miscommunication due to confusing interfaces, failures, and errors are unacceptable in a world where we rely on computing devices for our livelihoods and our lives
 &nbsp;
 &nbsp;